brucewayne7777/brucewayne7777.github.io/content/authors/admin/_index.md

 #email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Sudhaavan Kumaran is an engineering student specializing in mechatronics, with a strong background in robotics, embedded systems, and intelligent automation.
+He is currently pursuing a degree in Mechatronic Systems at Berliner Hochschule für Technik Berlin, where he is actively involved in projects that bridge hardware and software integration.
+Sudhaavan is passionate about developing smart, adaptive technologies that support modern automation and solve real-world engineering challenges.

+His interests include autonomous robotics, embedded system design, and sensor integration.
+He enjoys applying engineering principles to innovate and contribute to the advancement of robotics and automation.
+Recently, Sudhaavan has participated in the design and prototyping of modular robotics platforms and collaborative automation tools focused on manufacturing and logistics.

+Outside of academics and technical projects, Sudhaavan enjoys exploring new programming languages, mentoring aspiring engineers, and engaging in sports like football and badminton.

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé (in german)as a PDF.